Separation and Divorce Mediation: Foundations, Parenting Plans, and Child Support

 ADRIA membership is required to take ADRIA courses and to register into our Program Certificates.

-Full attendance to all five days of training is mandatory.
+Full attendance for all days of training is mandatory.

 Full course attendance of all three courses is required to qualify for the Certificate in Separation and Divorce Mediation.